bcarusodev/portfolio/README.md

 ### Idea

-This showcase app will be used to display some of my services, projects, and some things about me, also im learning new things and techniques in the entire process of development.
+Portfolio project used to display some of my services, projects, and some things about me.

 ### Commands to run